-For understanding how zooming in and out works, follow the steps one by one:
+For understanding how zooming in and out works, follow the following steps one by one:

-2. What are we looking at?
-That’s right, you are seeing Helsinki Cathedral, Helsingin Tuomiokirkko, from a bird’s eye view.
+2. What do you see?
+Can you tell that it is the Helsinki Cathedral, Helsingin Tuomiokirkko, from a bird’s eye view?

 3. Now, click on the picture on the upper left hand side on the site and click trough the pictures.
 What do you see?

-4. The different picture show different angles and perspectives of the same object.
+4. The different pictures show different angles and perspectives of the same object.

 Translating this into cultural understanding: There is only that much you can see when looking at cultures and individuals of different countries from a distance.
-It helps to get an orientation and basic knowledge, but only when zooming in you grasp the complexity, see different perspectives and the individual.
+It helps to get an orientation and basic knowledge, but by zooming in you can grasp the complexity, see different perspectives and the individual.